Strategies to Avoid Being Raped. Tactics for all Men and Women in the Case of being attacked by a stranger “avoid being raped”.

 - Do not prop open any doors to a residence hall, house or apartment building at any time.

 SAFETY TIPS – DATING

 - Know your sexual limits.
-What you want is critical, and you need to know what that is.
-Be assertive about your limits.
-You have the right to say “no.”
+What you need to know is critical, be assertive about your limits.
+You have the right to say “no”.

 - Communicate your desires.
 Communication leads to stronger and more fulfilling relationships.

 - Avoid being alone in isolated locations.
 If someone is leading you toward a secluded area, try to get away as quickly as possible.